Autonomous quantum machines and the finite sized Quasi-Ideal clock: A finite clock to mimic the idealised clock

 This is reflective of the idealised case Eq. \eqref{idealregularity_main}, but the key difference is that for the finite clock, Eq. \eqref{finiteregularity_main} only holds at \emph{regular} intervals ($m \in \mathbb{Z}$).
-Thus while every state of the clock is regular with respect to time, it is not continuous [property 2)].
+Thus while every state of the clock is regular with respect to time, a general clock state does not demonstrate continuity.
 In fact the time-states $\ket{\theta_k}$ themselves are considerably discontinuous.
-As a time-state evolves, it spreads out considerably in the time basis for non-integer intervals \cite{Peres,sergedft}.
-Additionally, the time-states fail to approximate the ideal commutator relationship between a (suitably defined) time operator and Hamiltonian in any limit \cite{Peres}.
-See Section \ref{SWPclock} for details on the behaviour of the time-states $\ket{\theta_k}$.
+Specifically, as a time-state evolves, it spreads out considerably in the time basis for non-integer intervals \cite{Gross2012,sergedft}.
+Additionally, the time-states fail to even approximate the canonical commutator relationship between a (suitably defined) time operator and Hamiltonian in any limit \cite{Peres}.
+See Section \ref{SWPclock} for a more precise discussion of the behaviour of time-states $\ket{\theta_k}$.\Mspace